Call our licensed agents toll free 844.855.0163

 Q. How does an underinsured home impact those who experience a loss from fire?

-A. In the event of a loss due to fire, homeowners must rebuild in the same location and inadequate coverage can make it necessary draw down savings or rebuild a more modest structure than is currently in place.
+A. In the event of a loss due to fire, homeowners must rebuild in the same location and inadequate coverage can make it necessary to draw down savings or rebuild a more modest structure than is currently in place.

-Replacement cost insurance coverage: Final thoughts
+Replacement cost insurance coverage: Our recommendations

 Here are a few final tips regarding replacement value insurance for both your home and your personal property:

-• Make a video: Document your home’s interior and exterior.
+- Make a video: Document your home’s interior and exterior.
 Include items such as appliances, mechanicals, flooring, cabinets, roofing, and any other structures on your property.

-For most homeowners, replacement cost coverage is the best choice.
 Make sure you have accurate calculations for your replacement cost and check that you’ve added any necessary endorsements to provide extended coverage if needed.